-Kaiser Permanent (Insurance Company) guidelines may differ and override any Sandia guidelines.
-Your Kaiser Permanent Physician will be the one to determine when you receive preventive care services regardless of the Sandia guidelines below.
+IMPORTANT: Kaiser Permanente (Insurance Company) guidelines may differ and override any Sandia guidelines.
+Your Kaiser Permanente Physician will be the one to determine when you receive preventive care services regardless of the Sandia guidelines below.
 Kaiser physicians may not recommend the preventive services listed below at the same age that Sandia recommends the services.
 You will need to discuss this with your Kaiser physician if you have any concerns.
 It is solely up the discretion of a Kaiser physician to determine when you receive preventive services.
-Without the physician's determination, referral and approval, your preventive services will not be paid at 100%.
-If a service is not covered at 100%, you would need to address and resolve with Kaiser Permanent (Insurance Company) directly.
+If a service is not covered at 100%, you would need to address and resolve with customer Service.